Hes-Siemelink/instacli/instacli-spec/language/Writing Instacli documentation.spec.md

 Print: Hello, ${name}!
 ```

-## Cleanup code

-You can also provide hidden cleanup code with `<!-- yaml instacli after`.
-The yaml code will be appended to the last
+You can also provide hidden cleanup code with `<!-- yaml instacli` when putting it after the code example that is being
-code example defined by `yaml instacli`
+displayed.
+The yaml code will be appended to script.

 ## Files